pujari/pujari.github.io/index.md

 <img src="profile.jpg">

 I am passionate about Machine Learning and AI.
-I am a data and analytics practioner, consultant and teacher.
+I am a data and analytics practitioner, consultant and teacher.

 * Built enterprise scale products and solutions that are elegant and scalable
 * Led and mentored global IT teams as well as university research projects.